 - What is the 707B objection?

 Sometimes, the bankruptcy trustee might object to Chapter 7 filing of a debtor.
 This may be due to the high income of the debtor, which makes them a better candidate for Chapter 13 bankruptcy.
 Generally, your income and the type of your debts are considered while deciding on the bankruptcy chapter.
 Higher-income generators have a better chance of paying their debts and therefore in such cases, Chapter 7 bankruptcy is rejected in favor of a Chapter 13 bankruptcy.
-Expert bankruptcy lawyers at 888-297-6023 can help you with your bankruptcy.
+Bankruptcy lawyers at 888-297-6023 can help you with your bankruptcy.